Metchosin Foundation Board of Directors

 For the eight years prior to retirement, Valerie was Medical Officer of Health for Regional Niagara responsible for all public health services as well as Emergency Medical Services and Community Mental Health.
 As a public health physician, and longtime Unitarian, her frame of reference is respect for the interdependent web of all existence of which we are a part.
-For this reason, she was drawn to the Metchosin Foundation’s byline ‘Healthy Lands, Healthy Waters and a healthy caring community’ and is very happy to be a fledgling director.
+For this reason, she was drawn to the Metchosin Foundation’s byline ‘Healthy Lands, Healthy Waters and a healthy caring community’ and is very happy to take on the role of president.

 Valerie holds an MD and a PhD (McGill) as well as a Master of Public Health (Waterloo).
 She fueled her addiction to higher education (and learned about governance) by serving 11 years on the Brock University Board and remains on its President’s National Advisory Council.
 Further experience in governance was gained provincially (Chair Council of Ontario Medical Officers of Health; Minister’s Expert Panel on Public Health) and cross-border with New York State (Emergency Planning).

 As Chair of the United Way for St. Catharines and also as spokesperson for the Niagara Community Foundation, Valerie became keenly aware of the crucial importance of place and community to the health and happiness of people.
 In fostering a sense of community, the whole must always be so much greater than the sum of the parts.
 Foundations, therefore, play a particularly important role and are deserving of our support.

 Morgan Yates, Vice President

 I believe strongly that a diverse, sustainable and caring community is dependent upon a healthy natural environment – and that a healthy natural environment is reciprocally dependent upon a vital and engaged community where stewardship values are part of community identity.